What is the Safest and Best Welding Shade?

 What Is a Welding Shade?

-A welding shade is designed to protect your eyes while welding.
-These shades determine how much light radiation is allowed to pass through.
+Welding shades are marked with numbers that indicate how much light radiation is allowed to pass through.
 Shade numbers are classified on a sliding scale to help welders understand the extent to which this radiation is blocked from reaching the eyes.

 Have You Considered a Career in the Skilled Trades?